gottstech/gotts/docs/intro.md

 ...     ...
 txn:    change(n-1) = out(n) + change(n)
 ```
-In MimbleWimble, all above n transactions will look like one single transaction:
+In Mimblewimble, all above n transactions will look like one single transaction:
 ```
     in = out1 + out2 + out3 + ... + out(n) + change(n)
 ```
 but with `n` transaction kernels instead of 1 transaction kernel for a simple transaction.

-The MimbleWimble transaction pool accepts all of them as valid transactions, from `tx1` to `tx(n)`, with 0-confirmation of outputs `change1, change2, ... , change(n-1)`, at the exact same security level as the unspent output `in` (the 1st input of these transactions).
+The Mimblewimble transaction pool accepts all of them as valid transactions, from `tx1` to `tx(n)`, with 0-confirmation of outputs `change1, change2, ... , change(n-1)`, at the exact same security level as the unspent output `in` (the 1st input of these transactions).

 ### Transaction Kernel Pruning

-At previous chapter, we say MimbleWimble is a super lightweight chain, because almost only unspent outputs need be kept as chain validation data, plus the block headers.
+At previous chapter, we say Mimblewimble is a super lightweight chain, because almost only unspent outputs need be kept as chain validation data, plus the block headers.
 And we also mentioned that all transaction kernel data are needed.

 A typical transaction kernel in Gotts need about `1+4+33+64 = 102` bytes, refers to the pseudo-code here:
 ```Rust